 It is likely that in many, if not most, cases municipalities will seek to achieve Mt.
-Laurel objectives within the context of a planned unit development ordinance, a.
+Laurel objectives within the context of a planned unit development ordinance, however it may be characterized.
+On that basis, the following standards should be followed (many of these apply equally to single-housing-type zones):

+a.
 Mandatory set-aside: The developer must be required to market a proportion of the units at prices affordable to lower income persons.
 Ordinarily the proportion should be 20 percent.
 This is the proportion endorsed by the Supreme Court (slip opinion at 129).
 A larger percentage ordinarily will make development economically infeasible.
 A smaller percentage ordinarily means that the developer is doing less than it could to meet the housing needs of lower income households.